 A Subdomain is a subdivision of a domain.
 An example of this would be ecomms.concep.com.

-If you wish to send from a subdomain, the CNAME in your DNS record will have to pointing at emailcc.com.
+If you wish to send from a subdomain, the CNAME in your DNS record will have to point at emailcc.com.

 In order to check if this has been set up correctly, you can navigate to the MXToolbox and enter the domain in the search bar, the CNAME will appear once you have selected the CNAME Lookup option using the drop down arrow.

 From here you will be able to check if the CNAME (Canonical Name) matches emailcc.com